Anti-Bullying Alliance

 RAINN: National Sexual Assault Hotline

-Offers a hotline for sexual assault survivors over the phone and through a chat room.
+Offers a hotline for sexual assault survivors by phone, chat, text, Signal, WhatsApp.
 Also provides a variety of service provider links if you wish to get local help.

 Suicide Prevention Lifeline